cyphercosmo/awesome-bitaxe-gamma/README.md

 This repository contains a community-curated list of everything related to [BitAxe Gamma](https://github.com/skot/bitaxeGamma) and its ecosystem.

+Got a question or suggestion?
+Please open an issue and we'll discuss it.
 If you wish to add something feel free to create a PR.

 # Learning resources
 - [What is a BitAxe?](https://www.youtube.com/watch?v=HU3VIdFM6TA)